-Some of the driving habits on Thailand’s highways are extremely dangerous, while others are just annoying and thoughtless.
-Not all the habits on the list below are unique to Thailand but they are certainly more prolific in Thailand, which can make Thailand a dangerous place to drive.
+Some of the driving habits on Thailand’s highways are at least annoying, and sometimes dangerous if you’re not accustomed to driving in Thailand and don’t know what to expect.
+Not all the habits on the list below are unique to Thailand, but they certainly seem more prolific here.

-- Using “hazard lights” to indicate to indicate they are going straight on.
+- Using “hazard lights” to indicate they are going straight on.

 - Every man for himself at intersections and crossroads.